WallarooLabs/blog.wallaroolabs.com/content/post/connectors-2.md

 ## Introduction

-In the [last blog post](https://blog.wallaroolabs.com/2018/10/introducing-connectors-wallaroos-window-to-the-world/), I gave an overview of our new Connectors APIs, discussing how they work under the hood and some of the examples we provide.
+In the [last blog post](https://blog.wallaroolabs.com/2018/10/introducing-connectors-wallaroos-window-to-the-world/), I gave an overview of our new Connectors APIs, discussing how they work under the hood and going over some of the examples we provide.
 In this post, we are going to take a deeper dive into how to build a connector to pull data from PostgreSQL.
 We'll also talk a bit about some of the different approaches for building both external source and sink connectors.

 ## What is Wallaroo